We regulate the export of dairy products from Australia. This ensures that goods:

 You are responsible for declaring prescribed goods are fit for export.

-If you also manufacture or process dairy products for export, you must also register your establishment.
+If you are an exporter and also manufacture or process dairy products for export, you must register your establishment for export purposes.

 Export registered establishments